-Prerequisites: Completion of the Degree Requirements This course is the capstone for the Certificate in Project Management program.
+This course is the capstone for the Certificate in Project Management program.
 Students will demonstrate an understanding and application of material explored during the Project Management Certificate Program.
 This course will prepare students for the Project Management Institute's (PMI) Project Management Professional (PMP) certification examination.
 Preparation includes utilization of study guides and practice exams

-BA597 Capstone Project-Business Intelligence CU 3:6,6,6
+BA597 Capstone Project-Business Intelligence

-Prerequisites: Completion of the Degree Requirements This course applies the knowledge and skills acquired in courses to the student's work environment.
+This course applies the knowledge and skills acquired in courses to the student's work environment.
 This project is completed individually; students are encouraged to select work-related projects that are of particular interest and will result in professional growth and benefit the organization.